Uniformizing complex ODEs and applications: Introduction

-To have a better appreciation of the difficulties involved in these problems, let us consider the case of semi-complete vector fields (as considered for example in \cite{guillotreb}).
+To have a better appreciation of the difficulties involved in these problems, following \cite{guillotreb}, let us consider the case of {\it semi-complete vector fields}, i.e. vector fields admitting maximal solutions.
 Recall that a vector field is said to be semi-complete on a domain $U$ if its solution $\phi$ verifying $\phi (0) =p \in U$ is defined on a {\it maximal domain}\, of $\C$ for all $p \in U$.
-Here a domain $V \subseteq \C$ where the solution $\phi$ is defined is said to be {\it maximal}\, if for every point $\hat{T}$ in the boundary $\partial V$ of $V$ and every sequence $\{ T_i \} \subset V$ such that $T_i \rightarrow \hat{T}$, the sequence $\phi (T_i)$ leaves every compact set in $U$, cf. Section~2 for further details.
-Clearly a complete vector field is automatically semi-complete since we can take $V = \C$ so that $\partial V =\emptyset$.
-If we consider polynomial semi-complete vector fields on $\C^n$ then even the quadratic homogeneous case is already hard to understand once $n \geq 3$.
-In fact, A. Guillot has conducted detailed research about semi-complete quadratic homogeneous vector fields (with simple singularities at infinity) in \cite{guillotFourier}, \cite{guillotIHES}.
-In \cite{guillotFourier} he introduced certain lattices (of coefficients) where all these vector fields are to be found whereas in \cite{guillotIHES} he studied the special case of Halphen's vector fields and the related problem about actions of ${\rm PSL}\, (2, \C)$ on compact $3$-manifolds.
-The beauty and depth of these results motivated us to try to apply our techniques to vector fields satisfying the conditions stated in \cite{guillotFourier}.
-To abridge notations, we shall refer to these vector fields by saying that they belong to Guillot lattice (the reader interested in the case $n = 3$ will find the document \cite{guillotThesis} particularly useful).
+Here a domain $V \subseteq \C$ where the solution $\phi$ is defined is said to be {\it maximal}\, if for every point $\hat{T}$ in the boundary $\partial V$ of $V$ and every sequence $\{ T_i \} \subset V$ such that $T_i \rightarrow \hat{T}$, the sequence $\phi (T_i)$ leaves every compact set in $U$, cf. Section~2.2 for further details.
+Clearly, a complete vector field is automatically semi-complete since we can take $V = \C$ so as to have $\partial V =\emptyset$.
+If polynomial semi-complete vector fields on $\C^n$ are considered, then even the quadratic homogeneous case is already hard to understand once $n \geq 3$.
+In fact, A. Guillot has conducted detailed research about semi-complete quadratic homogeneous vector fields in \cite{guillotFourier}, \cite{guillotIHES}.
+In \cite{guillotFourier}, by building on a certain variant of Painlev\'e test, he introduced certain lattices (of coefficients) where all these vector fields are to be found whereas in \cite{guillotIHES} he studied the special case of Halphen's vector fields and the related problem about actions of ${\rm PSL}\, (2, \C)$ on compact $3$-manifolds.
+The beauty and depth of these results motivated us to try to apply our techniques to vector fields satisfying the conditions stated in \cite{guillotFourier} which will be said to belong to the Painlev\'e-Guillot lattice (the reader interested in the case $n = 3$ is referred to \cite{guillotThesis} for a specially detailed discussion).